curtisy1/Intl.Net/README.md

 By default, source generators will not persist the generated files to disk.
 In many cases, it's desirable to have the generated source in version control though.

 Luckily, there's another tag you can use.
 Simply add `<EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>` to your `PropertyGroup`

+I haven't found a way to copy those to your project folder yet.
+If you know how, feel free to contribute.